 These pumps can transfer a wide range of light, medium, and heavy viscosity liquids, depending on design and components.
 Some models are not recommended for use with water; others when fitted with specific options, may be used with water; consult the factory.

 If there are any questions regarding the pump or drive unit which are not covered in this manual or in other literature accompanying this unit, please contact your Gorman-Rupp distributor or the Gorman-Rupp Company:

-The Gorman-Rupp Company P.O.
-Box 1217 Mansfield, Ohio 44901--1217 or: Gorman-Rupp of Canada Limited 70 Burwell Road St. Thomas, Ontario N5P 3R7
+P.O.
+Box 1217 Mansfield, Ohio 44901-1217

+Gorman-Rupp of Canada Limited 70 Burwell Road St. Thomas.
+Ontario N5P 3R7